MortimerSnerd/crusty/README.md

 - can seen but not lit be masked with stipple pattern?
 Probably looks ugly, but try.
 - change anim trails to use gl_new_mesh to make trails that are tapered and alpha faded.
+- level building - can we use the wave collapse?
+Making a good def seems fidigity.